fuentert/chainlist/README.md

 #### IMPORTANT:
 If you're getting errors with the nonce, you will have to reset your account on metamask.
 Simply go to the settings, scroll to the bottom, and refresh.

+### Note for Switching Accounts on Metamask
+While this application automatically refreshes whenever a transaction is made, this app does not refresh when the user switches accounts on metamask.
+Whenever a user switches accounts on metamask, please refresh the webpage.
+All other times, the webpage will refresh automatically.

 #### Compile and migrate the contracts
 ```
 truffle migrate --compile-all --reset --network ganache